- One passage from a classic or contemporary work of U.S. or world literature

 Recognizing the type and context of the passage you’re reading gives important clues about its purpose and the focus of the questions related to it.
-Often, an excerpt of fictional literature will be associated with questions about literary devices, such as foreshadowing or allusions.
+Often, an excerpt of fictional literature will be associated with questions about literary devices, such as foreshadowing or allusion.
 Similarly, a scientific passage might challenge you to use context clues to make meaning of an often-unfamiliar topic.
 Historic documents should always be considered within their greater historical context.

 As you read, always ask yourself what type of passage you’re reading.
 Consider the voice of the passage and its purpose.
 By recognizing the type of passage presented, you can better anticipate which skills you should use to interpret it.

 You are probably used to drawing on a broad base of knowledge when answering questions on a test, but if you find yourself doing so on the SAT, you’re probably heading down the wrong path.
 The Reading SAT does not test your existing knowledge.
 Instead, it assesses your ability to use and apply the information in front of you.

 Sometimes, a question will ask about the meaning of a word or the application of a specific concept.
 If you are racking your brain trying to remember a scientific concept you learned about in biology class, you probably aren’t using the materials in front of you.
 This is a common mistake not only on the Reading SAT but also on other sections as well.